Crit-Fumble/www.crit-fumble.com/packages/core/docs/todo/current.md

 - [BOT-TODO] Update bot to use website endpoints for user authentication
 - [BOT-TODO] Ensure persistent bot is processing scheduled cron tasks
 - [BOT-TODO] Set up CI checks to prevent future violations
-- [BOT-TODO] remove all completed FUTURE: and TODO: comments
+- [BOT-TODO] remove all completed FUTURE: and TODO: comments in code base

 ### Future Library Packages
 - [FUTURE] Scope out a package for wrapping Stripe payments
 - [FUTURE] Scope out package for Roll20 Integration
 - [FUTURE] Scope out a package for a FoundryVTT integration
-- [FUTURE] Scope out a Docker instance manager using Docker and either fly.io or vast.ai to deploy images
+- [FUTURE] Scope out a FoundryVTT instance manager package using Docker and either fly.io or vast.ai
-- [FUTURE] Scope out a FoundryVTT instance manager using Docker
+- [FUTURE] Scope out a Docker instance manager package using Docker and either fly.io or vast.ai to deploy SteamCMD servers
 - [FUTURE] Scope out package for Steam integration, with an instance manager using Docker for hosting game servers
 - [FUTURE] Scope out package for Twitch integration
 - [FUTURE] Scope out package for YouTube integration